MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Balabag_Espina_Daily Food and Nutrition Dataset/README.md

     - `Carbs_pct` = *percentage of total calories coming from carbohydrates*
     - `Fat_pct` = *percentage of total calories coming from fat*
 ## :three: 💻 Preprocessing Summary
+### 📟 Encoding
+No feature encoding was applied during preprocessing because the model only used numerical nutritional features.
+Categorical variables were excluded from the input features, and the target labels were handled directly by the classifier.

+### ⚖️ Scaling
+All numeric features were standardized using StandardScaler, converting them to:
+- `Mean = 0`
+- `Standard deviation = 1`
+This step is essential for machine learning models, such as Logistic Regression, to ensure features are treated equally, regardless of their units.

+### 🧹 Cleaning Steps
-### 1. Handling Missing Values
+1. **Handling Missing Values**
   - To ensure clean and consistent data, missing values were addressed using two approaches:
     - Numeric features (e.g., calories, protein, fat, sodium): Filled with the mean of each column.
     - Categorical features (e.g., food item, category, meal type): Filled with the mode of each column.
   - This prevents model errors and keeps the dataset statistically stable.

-### 2. Feature Engineering
+2. Feature Engineering
   - New useful variables were created to capture dietary patterns better:
     - `Total_kcal_macros` - A calculated value representing total calories from macros: `Protein*4 + Carbs*4 + Fat*9`
   - Macronutrient ratios
     - Percentage of total calories coming from each macronutrient:
       - `Protein_pct`
       - `Carbs_pct`
       - `Fat_pct`

-These help the model understand the “nutritional profile” of meals.
+  - These help the model understand the “nutritional profile” of meals.

   - `Rule_Meal_Type` - A rule‑based classifier that assigns a meal type (Breakfast, Lunch, Dinner, Snack) based on ranges of macros and calories.

-### 3.
+3. Data Filtering
+  - To improve the quality of the training data, rows labeled `Unknown` by the rule-based classifier were removed.
+These items did not match any meal-type nutritional pattern and would introduce noise.
+The final dataset used for training only includes items with clear, rule‑based meal classifications.

+4. Train-Test Split
+  - The processed dataset was divided into:
+    - `80% Training set`
+    - `20% Testing set`

+  - With stratification, meaning the distribution of meal types is preserved in both sets.
+This ensures fair and balanced evaluation of the model’s performance.